 However, other customers react far more negatively.
 45% categorize mistargeted marketing emails as “junk” or “spam,” 29% became less likely to buy products, and 10% never so much as visited the website again.

 Without accurate data that’s organized and accessible within a CRM, it’s difficult or impossible to send relevant, well-targeted messages to prospects and leads.
 The consequences of not doing so are expensive.

 The Link Between Data and Relationships: Creating a Single Customer View

 Even though the meaning of CRM is Customer Relationship Management, many business owners still fail to see the connection between relationships and data.
-The truth is, it would have also made sense to name it CDM, for Customer Data Management, because collecting and leveraging data is key to building better relationships with customers.

 You might be wondering how data could possibly solve the challenges we discussed.
 Isn’t big data part of the problem?
 Instead of viewing customers and leads as human beings, database marketing just lumps them together as meaningless, impersonal numbers, right?

 Although data can certainly be part of the problem when not used intelligently, it’s actually the key to a lasting solution.
 In the same way you show your friends and family that they matter to you by remembering their favorite foods and calling them on their birthday, storing and leveraging data so you can remember your customers’ preferences also shows them that you care.